Clairvius Narcisse, born 1922, was a Haitian man allegedly turned into a zombie.

 Harvard educated ethnobotanist Wade Davis, who met with Douyon and Narcisse explained the case through science.
-According to Wade’s book ‘the Serpent and the Rainbow’ the bokor’s original potion was a sinister concoction of teterodoxin – found in pufferfish venom, grounded human bones, millipedes and toad toxin.
-Teterodoxin, a neurotoxin 160 times the power of cocaine, can leave its victims in weeklong comas – Wade claims resemble death.
+According to Wade’s book ‘The Serpent and the Rainbow,’ the bokor’s original potion was a sinister concoction of tetrodotoxin – found in pufferfish venom, grounded human bones, millipedes and toad toxin.
+Tetrodotoxin, a neurotoxin 160 times the power of cocaine, can leave its victims in weeklong comas – Wade claims resemble death.

 Narcisse was not the only confirmed case.
 Like him, Francina ‘Ti Femme’ Ileus had ‘died’ in 1976 of a sudden sickness only to be rediscovered two years later.
 Police found her grave filled with rocks.
 Unwanted by her community, whom Davis suspected had plotted her zombification, Ileus passed into the care of Dr Douyon.
 He reported that Ileus, though able to communicate, was emotionless, had no perception of time and could not even remember her age.

 Being a zombie in Haiti is akin to being a leper.
 Clairvius Narcisse was recognised, but as only a shell of his former self – a man without a soul.
-In first death he was man in hospital, surrounded by loved ones.
-In his second, an impoverished outcast.
+In first death he was a man in hospital, surrounded by loved ones, in his second, an impoverished outcast.